AISViz/AISdb/CONTRIBUTING.md

 - Fork the repository and create a feature branch.
 - Write clear code and ensure it passes the quality gates below.
 - Make sure your changes do not break existing functionality.
-- Submit a pull request with a clear description of what you changed and why.
+- Submit a pull request against the `master` branch with a clear description of what you changed and why.

 ### Improving Documentation